 It is my privilege to lead the University and to congratulate you on your success.
-Your hard work and dedication have earned you the right to study here and you should feel justly proud of your achievements.
+Your hard work and dedication have earned you the right to study here and you should feel proud of your achievements.
 We are proud to have you.

 You are joining us at an exciting time.
 We are investing in developments across our campus to give you the best education and resources possible.
-This year we will complete our new library, with the most advanced technology in the world, and open the only training hospital on a university campus in Australia.
+This year we will complete our new library, with the most advanced technology in the world.
 Our teachers and researchers rank among the best.
-We truly are a world-class institution.
+We are truly a world-class institution.

 Your degree will challenge and develop you, but the contribution you make to our community will help to shape the University.
-The journey you are about to take will enrich us all, and we will build our future together.
+The journey you are about to take will enrich us all, and we will build your future together.